Handling authentication

 Cookie Configuration

-For web clients, cookies are configured with:
+For web clients, the refresh token cookie is configured with:

-- Secure: Only sent over HTTPS in production
+Only sent over HTTPS |

 Security Scopes